 The Library will determine when an item is damaged beyond repair and when damaged items are the responsibility of the borrower to pay for according to the price in the item record.
 The damaged item may be returned to the borrower if requested within one week.

 Replacement copies will at times be accepted in lieu of paying for damaged or lost items.
 Replacement copies must be the same edition and format and must be provided within 30 days of the billing date.
 Replacement items will not be accepted after lost or damaged items have been paid.
 The Library recommends that borrowers who wish to use this option contact the Library for further details prior to purchasing a replacement copy.

 Fountaindale Public Library District staff reserves the right to invalidate a library account and to grant temporary extensions of account privileges in appropriate circumstances.

 Any individual shall be held responsible for willful or accidental damage to the Library collections caused by the individual and/or when checked out to their account or accounts for which they are responsible.

-The Board of Trustees of the Fountaindale Public Library District will review the Circulation policy and regulations periodically and reserves the right to amend them at any time.
-The Board authorizes the Library Director to waive regulations under appropriate circumstances.
-The Library Director is the chief person empowered to make decisions regarding the circulation of items and procedures as related to lending and borrowing.
+The Board of Trustees of Fountaindale Public Library District will review the Circulation Policy and regulations periodically and reserves the right to amend them at any time.
+The Board authorizes the Executive Director to waive regulations under appropriate circumstances.
+The Executive Director is the chief person empowered to make decisions regarding the circulation of items and procedures as related to lending and borrowing.

-Any appeals for changes to, or exceptions to, any portion of the Circulation policy will be considered.
-An individual wishing to file an appeal shall submit it to the Library Director in writing.
-The Library Director will respond in writing.
+Any appeals for changes to, or exceptions to, any portion of the Circulation Policy will be considered.
+An individual wishing to file an appeal shall submit it to the Executive Director in writing.
+The Executive Director will respond in writing.